Kotlin/kotlin-by-example/examples/02_control_flow/03_Ranges.md

 </div>

-1. Checking if a value is in the range.
+1. Checks if a value is in the range.
 2. `!in` is the opposite of `in`.